 How to Identify a Scorpion

-Scorpions live in very dry climates but are very sensitive to loss of moisture as they obtain most of their water from their prey.
+Scorpions live in warm and dry climates but are very sensitive to loss of moisture as they obtain most of their water from their prey.
+They can be found both outside in woodpiles, palm trees, and decorative bark as well as inside homes or any place dark and cool.
 These creatures typically find their way indoors in search of a more suitable environment or food sources when outdoor conditions change.
-Once inside, they tend to reside in basements, crawl spaces, and dark hiding places such as under cabinets and sinks.
+Once inside, scorpions tend to reside in basements, crawl spaces, and dark hiding places such as under cabinets and sinks.

 If you have seen a scorpion in your home, don’t try to deal with the issue on your own.
 Scorpion venom can be lethal or harmful if you are stung.
-Reach out to Burns Pest Elimination for scorpion removal.
-Get your quote today.
+For reliable Arizona scorpion removal, reach out to Burns Pest Elimination today to get your free pest control quote.